dsmarcot2018/Bendel-Bot/README.md

 **Welcome Messages**
 - Bendel-Bot gives new server members a warm welcome with any one of 15+ welcome messages

+**Meme Machine**
+- You can run the command !meme in chat and you will get a random image back from out github

 ## Planned Bot Features
 **Meme Delivery**
 - Bendel-Bot will share a random meme on command from their personal stash